sanathendla/assignment/README.md

 The plot below displays the execution time in seconds against the array size.
 The performance of Insertion Sort for an array size of 12:
 ![image](https://github.com/user-attachments/assets/b181e225-d618-4ff7-b6d3-38b3246d982e)

+Implementation of Selection Sort
+This program demonstrates the functionality of the Selection Sort algorithm.
+It takes random integer arrays as input to sort and benchmarks its execution time against varying array sizes for comparison.

+How it Works
+Selection Sort Implementation:
+The selection_sort function iterates through the array multiple times.
+In each iteration, it:

+Finds the smallest (or largest, depending on sorting order) element from the unsorted portion of the array.
+Swaps it with the first element in the unsorted portion, effectively "selecting" the smallest/largest element and moving it to its correct position.
+User Input:

+The user defines the number of elements in the array.
+A random integer array is generated within the range of -1000 to 1000.
+Sorting Procedure:

+Loop Explanation:

+The algorithm iterates over each element, keeping track of the unsorted portion of the array.
+For each iteration:
+Find the minimum value in the unsorted portion.
+Swap it with the first element of the unsorted portion.
+Mark the next element as the start of the new unsorted portion.
+Step-by-Step Iteration Example:

+Original Array: [102, -50, 23, 78, -15]
+Iteration 1:
+Find the smallest element in [102, -50, 23, 78, -15], which is -50.
+Swap -50 with the first element (102).
+Post-iteration array: [-50, 102, 23, 78, -15]
+Iteration 2:
+Find the smallest element in [102, 23, 78, -15], which is -15.
+Swap -15 with 102.
+Array after pass: [-50, -15, 23, 78, 102]
+Iteration 3:
+Find the smallest element in [23, 78, 102], which is 23.
+No swap needed (already in the correct position).
+Iteration 4:
+Find the smallest element in [78, 102], which is 78.
+No swap needed (already in the correct position).
+Final sorted array: [-50, -15, 23, 78, 102]
+Performance Benchmarking:

+Execution time is recorded for arrays of various sizes ranging from 1 to the size defined by the user.
+A plot is created to visualize the correlation between array size and execution time.